 Benjamin Moore Arborcoat Stain Review 2.7/5 (176)

 Benjamin Moore’s Arborcoat is a 100% acrylic exterior wood stain that provides water repellency, mildew resistance, and UV protection.
-This stain is a waterborne product that was introduced in 2010 as a two-component system: One coat of stain and one coat of a protective clear coat need to be applied.
-Available in a range of colors, this wood and deck stain is marketed as a good solution to help you protect and beautify your outdoor furniture, deck, and siding.
+It is waterborne and available in various colors.
+This wood and deck stain is marketed as a good solution to help you protect and beautify your outdoor furniture, deck, and siding.
 However, our testing told a much different story.

 Please note that this is our initial review of this product.
-You should also take a look at our follow-up review, in which we re-tested this stain on a different deck material in a different location.
+You should also look at our follow-up review, in which we re-tested this stain on different deck materials in different locations.

 Detailed Review of Benjamin Moore Arborcoat Stain

-After it dried, the Arborcoat stain gave a “plastic,” unnatural look to the wood.
-The finished result was a film-forming stain, similar to a varnish.
-These stain types are definitely prone to peeling in cold-weather states, such as the location of our test deck in Michigan.
+After it dried, the Arborcoat stain gave the wood a “plastic,” unnatural look.
+The finished result was a film-forming stain, similar to varnish.
+These stain types are definitely prone to peeling in cold-weather states, such as Michigan, where our test deck is located.

-Some Arborcoat users have noted that they had better results when applying this stain to a dry 12% non-PT wood deck.
-While the majority of comments and user experiences have been negative, the application is definitely a factor in the results.
+Some Arborcoat users have noted better results when applying this stain to a dry 12% non-PT wood deck.
+While most comments and user experiences have been negative, the application is a factor in the results.

 We only tested this Benjamin Moore deck stain for 1 year, but it did very well with preventing UV graying.
 The nanotechnology seemed to fully halt the graying effect.
 We noticed no color change after 1 year.